acmdas/das_fieldstones/morefieldstones2019.md

 “One of the consumer’s little-known rights is, not to buy stuff.
 This is easier than may appear.
 He (or even she) may be, in some sense, suffering from an addiction.
 But I’ve been told by the experts, this can be overcome.
 Take up reading, instead.
 Whenever the urge to shop afflicts you, open a book.
 Make a pot of tea, and relax somewhere.
 Think about things.

 In Canada, today, you are even allowed to think officially disapproved thoughts, so long as you don’t tell anyone what they were.”—[David Warren](https://www.davidwarrenonline.com/2019/09/24/the-cure-for-consumerism/)

+## Ripple
+Tue, 24 Sep 2019

+“There is a road, no simple highway<br/>Between the dawn and the dark of night<br/>And if you go no one may follow<br/>That path is for your steps alone.”
+Robert Hunter, June 23, 1941—September 23, 2019